lee-y-ch/Iot_teamplay/README.md

 It provides approximate information on detected mushrooms through a web page.<br/>

 -> Connect the link to the pre-made web page to the corresponding mushroom and show it to the user.(information based on the appearance and risk of mushrooms.)

+## Architecture map

+## Key Features
+1. Reading the Toxicity of Mushrooms<br/>
+- The system uses a camera connected to a Raspberry Pi to detect mushrooms based on a pre-trained YOLOv8 model.
+- It identifies whether the mushrooms are poisonous or edible from a dataset of 10 types (4 poisonous, 6 edible).
+- LEDs indicate toxicity status: red for poisonous, green for edible.

+2. Provide approximate information on mushrooms<br/>
+- Detailed information about the detected mushrooms is displayed on a web page.
+- Users can access specific details about the appearance and risks associated with each type of mushroom through linked web pages.